ufal/npfl114/tasks/q_learning.md

 You can start with the [q_learning.py](https://github.com/ufal/npfl114/tree/master/labs/12/q_learning.py) template, which parses several useful parameters, creates the environment and illustrates the overall usage.
-Note that setting hyperparameters of Q-learning is tricky – I usualy start with a larger value of ε (like 0.5) an then gradually dimish it, to almost zero.
+Note that setting hyperparameters of Q-learning is a bit tricky – I usualy start with a larger value of ε (like 0.2 or even 0.5) an then gradually decrease it to almost zero.

 During evaluation in ReCodEx, three different random seeds will be employed, and you will get a point for each setting where you reach the required reward.